zuowendong/Zuowendong/README.md

 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zuowendong&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 -->
-Today is October 3, 2024, let's keep going!
+Today is October 4, 2024, let's keep going!
 As the saying goes.
-Act as if what you do makes a difference.
-It does.
+Don't watch the clock; do what it does.
+Keep going.